casevechiaj/Burninator-3010-fan/README.md

 For the UHF cowl, any Pheatus Dragon UHF like hotend should fit i.e.: NextG UHF, Rapido HF, Dragon ACE (with the spacer)

 ## Anything else?
-Besides the CHC-XL, UHF and SF toolheads, there’s also a small custom adjustable Stealthchanger dock with an inbuilt PTFE wiper and spring-steel blocker, an adapter to use along other Draftshift docks, a Stealthchanger backplate, an MGN12H (Voron-2) and MGN7H (Voron-0) carriage with x-endstop and klicky mount, for standalone, non-toolchanger printers and an adapter to use LGX extruders.
+Besides the CHC-XL, UHF and SF toolheads, there are:
+- MGN12H (Voron-2) and MGN7H (Voron-0) carriage, both with x-endstop and klicky mount, for standalone, non-toolchanger printers
+- StealthChanger toolchanger: backplate, ajustable docks with inbuild PTFE whiper and spring steel blocker, adapter for DraftShft docks
+- MadMax toolchanger: backplate, docks with inbuild spring steel blocker and optinal PTFE whiper, modified SF and UHF cowls to work with MadMax.

 <img src="https://github.com/The-Duke-96/Burninator/blob/main/Images/Burninator_v2.1_explosion.png" width="800" height="650">